richardoluwadamilola/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd~-it is used to change the working directory to user directory ls -l-displays current directory contents in long formats ls -la -displays current directory contents including hidden files
+cd~-it is used to change the working directory to user directory ls -l-displays current directory contents in long formats ls -la -displays current directory contents including hidden files ls -lan -displays in long format, numerical and hidden files